Namadgi/biometry-web-sdk/README.md

 - All default elements and messages are functional out-of-the-box.
 - Replace slots if you want to customize the UI or functionality.
 - Call giveConsent() before using any biometric methods to ensure compliance with data processing requirements.

-## Best Practices
-1. **Always Acquire Consent**
-   - Before performing Face Onboarding or Process Video, you can call:
-     ```javascript
-      sdk.giveConsent(true, userFullName);
-     ```
-   - Or directly send a request to the `/consent` in the [official documentation](https://developer.biometrysolutions.com/overview/).

-   This ensures legal compliance and user awareness when storing and processing biometric data.
-3. **Handle Errors Gracefully**
-   - The SDK methods throw errors if something goes wrong (e.g., network, permission, or detection errors).
-Use try/catch or .catch() to handle them.
-4. **Security**
-   - Protect your API key.
-Avoid exposing it in public repositories or client-side code if possible.

 ## License